hhuslamlab/website/content/authors/reza/_index.md

 ---
 # Display name
-title: Rayyan Merchant
+title: Reza Kazemian

 # Username (this should match the folder name)
 authors:
-- rayyan
+- reza

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role:
+role: PHD Student

 # Organizations/Affiliations
 organizations: